Codecademy/docs/content/uiux/concepts/bias-in-user-research/terms/demand-characteristics-bias/demand-characteristics-bias.md

   - 'paths/front-end-engineer-career-path'
 ---

-**Demand characteristics bias** is a change in how a user answers questions due to the knowledge that they are part of a research study.
-If the user knows, or thinks they know, the objective of a study, this could influence their responses and behaviors.
+**Demand characteristics bias** changes how a user answers questions due to knowledge about the research study.
+If the user knows, or thinks they know, the study's objective, it could influence their responses and behaviors.

 ## Example